 The french seize the bois de Paris near Plancenoit

-Many units move to catch the scots in a crossfire
+Many units move, trying to catch the scots in a crossfire

 While the cuirassiers charge uphill in the face of britsh guns